 Bedtime Story Nights at 40 Winks:

-If you have never stayed in boutique hotels before and are interested to learn more about them, check out my article ‘Why you should stay in independent boutique hotels’.
-Click here to read!
+If you have never stayed in boutique hotels before and are interested to learn more about them, you might want to check out why you should stay in independent boutique hotels.

 Location and how to reach 40 Winks:

 40 Winks is located on Mile End Road in Stepney, East London.
 As it’s E1 postcode suggests, 40 Winks is in a super convenient location just a short walk from cosmopolitan Whitechapel and Bethnal Green.